-Apps that are running in the background (when the device is locked or while you were using another app) are indicated on the list with a message “x min background”.
+Apps that are running in the background (when the device is locked or while you were using another app) are indicated on the list with the message “Xm background”.

-Feel free to step up and let us know in the comments what is you typically do on that iPhone or iPad of yours, and for how long each typical day.
+Feel free to step up and let us know in the comments what you typically do on that iPhone or iPad of yours and for how long each day.